|Object ID #||1967.027.001ab|

 The uniform formerly belonged to and worn by Colonel Fraser Hunter (b.
 1876-d.
 1959) of Durham, Grey County, c.
 1900, while he served in India.

 Subsequently owned by George Wakeford who resided at Owen Sound, Ontario in 1967.
 He was a former Public Relations Officer and Military Historian of the Grey & Simcoe Foresters Regiment.
 It is unknown when, how or why he acquired the set.
+There is a memorial to Fraser Hunter at the Owen Sound Armouries building.

 |Collection||Military, 20th-c Collection|